AdobeDocs/experience-platform.de-DE/help/profile/ui/merge-policies.md

 ![](../images/merge-policies/edit-screen.png)

-Nachdem Sie die erforderlichen Änderungen vorgenommen haben, klicken Sie auf **[!UICONTROL Speichern]**, um zum Tab *[!UICONTROL Zusammenführungsrichtlinien]* zurückzukehren.
-Hier werden die aktualisierten Daten zur Zusammenführungsrichtlinie jetzt angezeigt.
+Once you have made the necessary changes, select **[!UICONTROL Save]** to return to the [!UICONTROL Merge policies] tab where the updated merge policy information is now visible.

 ![](../images/merge-policies/edited.png)

 ## Verstöße gegen Data Governance-Richtlinien

 Beim Erstellen oder Aktualisieren einer Zusammenführungsrichtlinie wird geprüft, ob die Zusammenführungsrichtlinie eine der von Ihrer Organisation definierten Datennutzungsrichtlinien verletzt.
 Data usage policies are part of Adobe Experience Platform [!DNL Data Governance] and are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on specific [!DNL Platform] data.
-Wenn zum Beispiel eine Zusammenführungsrichtlinie zum Erstellen eines Segments verwendet wurde, das für ein Drittanbieterziel aktiviert wurde, und Ihre Organisation eine Datennutzungsrichtlinie aufwiese, die den Export bestimmter Daten an Dritte verhinderte, würden Sie beim Versuch, Ihre Zusammenführungsrichtlinie zu speichern, eine Benachrichtigung erhalten, dass eine „Verletzung der Data Governance-Richtlinie entdeckt“ wurde.
+For example, if a merge policy was used to create a segment that activated to a third-party destination, and your organization had a data usage policy preventing the export of specific data to third parties, you would receive a &quot;[!UICONTROL Data governance policy violation detected]&quot; notification when attempting to save your merge policy.

 Diese Benachrichtigung enthält eine Liste der Datennutzungsrichtlinien, die verletzt wurden, und ermöglicht Ihnen das Anzeigen von Details zur Verletzung, indem Sie eine Richtlinie aus der Liste auswählen.
-Bei Auswahl einer verletzten Richtlinie liefert der Tab *Ermittlung der Datenherkunft* den *Grund für die Verletzung* und die *betroffenen Aktivierungen*.
-So erhalten Sie genauere Details zur Verletzung der jeweiligen Datennutzungsrichtlinie.
+Upon selecting a violated policy, the [!UICONTROL Data lineage] tab provides the reason for the violation and the [!UICONTROL Affected activations], each providing more detail into how the data usage policy has been violated.

 Um mehr über Data Governance in Adobe Experience Platform zu erfahren, lesen Sie zunächst den [Überblick zu Data Governance](../../data-governance/home.md).